 If you are like most Arizona and Texas residents, you do not want to think about your own mortality.
 This is why many individuals put off creating a basic estate plan in favor of more immediate concerns.
-Our goal is to educate you to help you understand the benefits of the estate planning process.
+My goal is to educate you to help you understand the benefits of the estate planning process.
 Establishing an estate plan not only protects yourself but your loved ones as well.
 By having a well-drafted estate plan in place a person is able to have his or her assets distributed according to their wishes after they pass, and at the least cost.

 Estate planning is not just for the wealthy or the elderly.
 Regardless of the size of the estate, everyone needs to have a plan to preserve and protect their wealth.
 Your estate plan may be a very simple plan involving the use of basic documents or it may be extremely complex.
 Putting yourself in control of how your assets are divided up after you die is something that you should do in order to save your family excessive taxes, legal fees, potential lawsuits and family fights.
 You have worked long and hard for the assets that you have accumulated.
 Now, you want to protect your property and assets and the interests of your beneficiaries through proper planning.

 The type of estate plan or strategy that is appropriate for you should start with a comprehensive analysis of your family, health and financial situation by a qualified legal professional.
-We will listen to your questions and concerns and walk you through the Arizona estate planning process.
-Through the use of Living Trusts, Wills, Powers of Attorney (financial and health care), Living Wills, Irrevocable Trusts, our firm helps Arizona and Texas families preserve their wealth for future generations, and avoid the expense and ordeal of probate.
+I will listen to your questions and concerns and walk you through the Arizona estate planning process.
+Through the use of Living Trusts, Wills, Powers of Attorney (financial and health care), Living Wills, Irrevocable Trusts, my firm helps Arizona and Texas families preserve their wealth for future generations, and avoid the expense and ordeal of probate.

 Creating an estate plan does not need to be intimidating; in fact, it could provide you with a great sense of security because you know that your family will be secure and your assets will be distributed as you wish.
 Remember, if you do not have a plan, the state government has a plan for you, and you may not like it!